What You Need to Make To Be ‘Middle Class’ in Maine, New Hampshire, and Massachusetts

-Are you middle class or do you consider yourself middle class?
+Are you middle class, or do you consider yourself middle class?
 The term 'middle class' conjures up what most of us probably think the bulk of America is classified as.

 According to Rand, 89% of us in America place ourselves in this middle class category.
 However, only around half of us truly are.

-U.S. News and World Report says The Pew Research Center defines middle class as those of us with an annual household income two-thirds to double the national median.
+U.S. News and World Report says that The Pew Research Center defines middle class as those of us with an annual household income two-thirds to double the national median.
 And according to Zippia, the weekly median wage in the U.S. is $990, or $47,520 per year.

 Don't worry, you don't have to break this down, because Go Banking did it for us in each and every state.
 Phew, and thank you.
 So here we go with New Hampshire, Maine, and Massachusetts.
 By the way, I rounded out the numbers.